Pakistan hosts US, Russia, China for talks on Afghanistan

 The Taliban seized power in a blitz offensive that captured the capital, Kabul, and most of the country on Aug.
 15, ahead of the final withdrawal of U.S. troops from Afghanistan after 20 years of war.

-In his remarks at the meeting, Qureshi expressed concerns that an economic collapse in Afghanistan would cause instability in the region and beyond.
+In his remarks at the meeting, Qureshi expressed concerns that an economic collapse in Afghanistan would cause broader instability.

 “All of us have common concerns related to Afghanistan and also have a shared interest in the country’s peace and stability,” he said, and also called for the release of Afghan funds frozen by the world community.